2026 - 2027 Round the World Oceanic sailing

 Sailing gears : it is important to have your own sailing gear, that fit you well, and are adapted to the actual area we are sailing.
 Pay attention to the comfort, the quality and the efficiency of your oilies and boots.

-We only have a very limited spare jackets, pants and boots on board.
+We only have a very limited spare jackets, pants and boots on board, just in case of emergency ; so please bring your own good gears with you.

 Remember, there is no bad weather, only bad gears !!!!